ProfRandom/WCB-Canon/Canon Files/Planemons 1 — Types.md

 # **Micromo Classification System**

-Micromo (Small Stellar System Bodies) are distinct from Planemos (planetary-mass objects) and Stellamos (stellar-mass objects).
+Micromo (Small Stellar System Bodies) are distinct from planemons (planetary-mass objects) and Stellamos (stellar-mass objects).
 This classification provides clear compositional and structural categories for micromo-scale bodies in stellar systems.

 ---